JuliaDiff/ChainRules.jl/docs/src/index.md

 Which makes it a lot simpler to debug from the stacktrace.

 ### Write tests
-There are faily decent tools for writing tests based on [FiniteDifferences.jl](https://github.com/JuliaDiff/FiniteDifferences.jl)
+There are fairly decent tools for writing tests based on [FiniteDifferences.jl](https://github.com/JuliaDiff/FiniteDifferences.jl).
 They are in [`tests/test_utils.jl`](https://github.com/JuliaDiff/ChainRules.jl/blob/master/test/test_util.jl) Take a look at existing test and you should see how to do stuff.

 !!! important
-    Don't write equations in tests.
+    Don't use analytical derivations for derivatives in the tests?
     Use finite differencing.
     If you are writing equations in the tests, then you use those same equations as use are using to write your code.
 Then that is not Ok.
 We've had several bugs from people misreading/misunderstanding equations, and then using them for both tests and code.
 And then we have good coverage that is worthless.